|Controlling Body||Bowls Victoria|

 After delivering their first bowl, players will only be allowed to walk up to the head under the following circumstances.

-19.1 Singles game the opponents: after delivery of their third and fourth bowls.
+10.1 Singles game: after delivery of their third and fourth bowls.

 The leads: after delivery of their third bowl; and